Forgotten Roads of Bygone Days

 A once-proud 1934 Ford V8 sits quietly in the heart of a rural summer landscape.
 This model is similar to the one famously driven by Bonnie and Clyde, tying the scene to a storied moment in American history.
 Its weathered black finish is softened by sunlight and time.
 The paint has begun to peel, and the still posture suggests journeys long since past.
 Treelined hills embrace the car in a hush of green.
 Above, a wide blue sky stretches across the canvas, lending the scene a spacious calm.
 Nostalgia seeps from every brushstroke.
 The overall mood evokes serenity, memory, and a sense of forgotten adventure.

-Painted in oil on gallery-wrapped canvas, this original 24×18 inch piece is part of the celebrated Modes of Transportation Series—a collection known for capturing the distinctive spirit of travel, legacy, and quiet motion.
+“Forgotten Roads of Bygone Days” is painted in oil on 24×18- inch gallery-wrapped canvas.
 The image extends around the edges for a clean frameless presentation and arrives unframed—perfect for tailoring to your personal style and space.
 Personally signed by the artist Teresa Bernard, the painting comes with a hand-signed Certificate of Authenticity stamped with her custom embossed seal.

 The copyright watermark ©️ teresabernardart.com does not appear on the actual canvas painting.